|

 dozen stocks in your portfolio.
 If you are concentrating on a sector

-(like shippers) then you should have no more that 25% in that sector
+(like REITs) then you should have no more that 25% in that sector

 and at least a dozen stocks in each sector portfolio.